 For example, health is level 1, healthy eating is level 2, and healthy eating for moms is a level 3 niche.

 Making money from your blog will always be an uphill journey if you don’t choose a profitable niche.

 Identify your ideal reader

 Before you start writing blog posts, you need to identify who it is you are writing to.
-When you create content, you are going to write it with this ideal reader in mind.
+Then, when you create content, you will write it with this ideal reader in mind.

-Find out where they hang out online, what their main problems are, and what common questions they have.
+Find out where they hang out online, their main problems, and what common questions they have.
 It will help figure out what type of content (and paid products) to create.

 Find your why

 Why are you starting a blog?
-If you want to be a successful blogger, there are going to be some tough times – especially at the start.
+If you want to be a successful blogger, there will be some tough times – especially at the start.

 Find a few solid reasons why you want to become a blogger.
 Is it to share your story and help others?
 Is it to earn a passive income working from home?